kbvaughn2000/kielvaughn.github.io/_posts/2020-07-11-Source-Walkthrough.md

 ![Source nmap](/assets/img/Source1.png)

 Let's pull up the site on port 10000 with **https://[machine ip]:10000**.
 This site is using a self signed certificate, so accept the certificate and you will be presented with a webmin login page.
 A quick Google search shows you that one of the latest CVEs for Webmin was CVE-2019-15107, which allows for remote code execution without authentication.
 This is because of a bug in a parameter in password_change.cgi.
-Let's launch Metasploit with **msfconsole** and run **search webmin 1.920** one of the results will include an exploit we can use.
+Let's launch Metasploit with **msfconsole** and run **search webmin 1.920**.
+One of the results will include an exploit we can use.

 ![Source Metasploit](/assets/img/Source2.png)